Bradley-Hower/201-reading-notes/class-14.md

 ```

 Here, "animation-iteration-count" sets if it is a loop, and "animation-direction" determines if it is a forwards and backwards loop.

-The great advantage of CSS transitions on websites is how they increase engagement.
-Certainly, they are dazzling.
-This has a positive impression on visitors.

 ## Things I want to know more about